Why Do Turtle Cross the Road

 With the rise in motor vehicles, roads have become death traps for turtles.
 Every year, countless turtles are killed on roads worldwide.
 In the United States alone, it is estimated that up to one million vertebrates per day are run over by vehicles, a significant number of them being turtles.
 These losses contribute to the decline in turtle populations, many of which are already on the brink of extinction.

-See Also How Long Do Turtle Filters Last
+See Also Do Turtle Hold Grudges

 Habitat Disruption: Turtles, Roads and Urban Development